Hunan University of Technology and Business

 The Hunan University of Technology and Business (HUTB, 湖南工商大学) is a provincial public university located in Changsha, Hunan, China.

+HUTB offers degrees from undergraduate, master's programs, and doctoral degree program.
 As of 2023, Hunan University of Technology and Business ranked the best in Hunan and 23rd nationwide among universities specialized in finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.

 History

 HUC was established in 1949 by combining two colleges: Hunan Business College and Hunan Business Management College.
 It was renamed Hunan University of Commerce in 2007.

 HUC has by now been developed into a multi-disciplinary and multi-level college, including four-year education, three-year education and adult education.
 In 2008, HUC started to grant Master's degrees.
 It consists of 17 teaching units in the forms of schools or departments and 18 research institutes.
 Currently, 26 bachelor's degree programs are offered and over 11,000 full-time and part-time students are enrolled on campus.